Nachi Falls (Nachi-no-taki) in Wakayama

 Facts & Figures

-The 133 meters high Nachi Falls or Nachi-no-taki is the tallest uninterrupted single drop waterfall in Japan.
-The scenic beauty of the falls with the Kumano Mountains as an backdrop is a well-known sight all over the country.
-Every second one ton of water is droppping down the cliff.
+The 133-meter-high Nachi Falls or Nachi-no-taki in the Wakayama Prefecture is the tallest uninterrupted single-drop waterfall in Japan.
+The scenic beauty of the falls with the Kumano Mountains as a backdrop is a well-known sight all over the country.
+Every second one ton of water is dropping down the cliff.
 The ridge has a width of 13 meters.
-Two rocks at the top of the Nachi Falls representing the guardian kami of the falls and the Hiro Shinto shrine.
+Two rocks at the top of the Nachi Falls represent the guardian kami of the falls and the Hiro Shinto shrine.
 The plunge basin at the base of the waterfall has a depth of 10 meters.
-Japan Rail Pass Buy now and Save >
+The water is collected from four rivers coming from Eboshiyama, Myohozan, Okumotoriyama, and Funami Toge.

+Many shide can be seen left and right of the falls.
+These are zigzag-shaped paper streamers, which indicate the presence of a Shinto god (deity).
 The whole area is part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
 There are in total 48 waterfalls within the Kii Mountain Range.
 Nachi Falls belongs to the Three Great Waterfalls of Japan.
 The other two are the Keagon Falls at Lake Chuzenji near Nikko and Fukuroda Falls in Daigo within the Ibaraki region.
-Other must-see tourist highlights nearby Nachi-no-taki are the Seigantoji Temple and Kumano Nachi Taisha Grand Shrine.
+The rocks at the mouth of Nachi-no-taki are split into three sections.
+As the water cascades down in three streams, it is also known as Misuji-no-taki or the - three-streak fall.
+Other must-see tourist highlights nearby are the Seigantoji Temple and Kumano Nachi Taisha Grand Shrine (30-minute hike).

 My tips for local activities

-How about exploring the famous Kumano Kodo Pilgrimage Trail with a local guide.
-Check out this page > for more details.
+How about exploring the best parts of the Wakayama Prefecture with a local guide?
+For more details check out this page >

 History

-Nachi Falls is since ancient times an object of worship and is regarded as a deity.
+Nachi Falls is since ancient times an object of worship for the locals and is regarded as a deity.
 Each morning a Shinto priest performs a beautiful ceremony and makes offerings to the waterfall.
+The falls are also used for centuries for ascetic training sessions by monks who practice Shugendo, a Japanese religious tradition that combines elements of Shinto, Buddhism, and ancient Japanese mountain worship.
+Legend says that the spray and droplets carry the blessings of a long and joyful life.
+The thundering sound of the falls is a spiritual experience in itself.
 Nachi Falls was registered in 2004 as a UNESCO World Cultural Heritage Site as part of the - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.

 Location